San'yūtei Enchō: Career

 As a rakugoka, San'yūtei Enchō differed from the predominantly comedic style of storytelling of his predecessors in favor of a more serious approach, his school coming closer to Kōdan in methodology.
-In addition to this, his school worked to implement use of subtle background instrumentation and altered stage lighting to accompany his ghost stories, a trend which would become standard today.
-One of his most well known instances of such would be during performances of Shinkei Kasane ga fuchi.
+In addition to this, his school worked to implement use of subtle background instrumentation and altered stage lighting to accompany his ghost stories, elements that have become more standard today.
+One of his most well known instances of this would be during performances of Shinkei Kasane ga fuchi.

-Some of San'yūtei Enchō's peers would at times work to undermine his performances by performing their own versions beforehand of stories he was expected to, thus seeing to hinder the impact his might have.
+Some of San'yūtei Enchō's peers would at times perform their own versions beforehand of stories he was expected to, in an attempt to undermine his performances.
 San'yūtei Enshō would act as one such rival.
-Despite this, he felt as though the manner in which he told stories could not be replicated by anyone else, bearing many traits unique to himself.
+Despite this, San'yūtei Enchō felt that the manner in which he told stories could not be replicated by anyone else, bearing many traits unique to himself.
 In addition, he would work to create many new pieces of his own that nobody had seen before.